-Eisai designates a Chief Compliance Officer, who is also the corporate officer responsible for internal control, to supervise the Corporate Compliance and Risk Management Department and promote compliance and risk management.
+Eisai designates a Chief Compliance Officer, who is concurrently the corporate officer responsible for internal control, oversees the Corporate Compliance and Risk Management Department and promotes compliance and risk management.

 1. Establishment of Code of Conduct and Other Relevant Rules and Conducting Educational Activities to Foster Compliance Awareness

 Eisai has been publishing Compliance Handbook, which outlines Eisai Network Companies (ENW) Charter of Business Conduct and the Code of Conduct, to cultivate the compliance awareness.
 For all officers and employees in all Eisai network companies, this handbook is available in 16 languages.

 In addition, various training programs are continuously held utilizing different formats, such as a compliance workshop for officer, e-learning, and a workshop utilizing training material in each department.

 The Compliance Counter serves as a point of contact for the whistle-blowing system in ENW.
 This counter is set up at each ENW company and it is available for ENW employees to contact directly to the Compliances Counter at Eisai Headquarters.
 The Compliance Counter also provides resources, such as the contact to independent lawyers and outside contact operated by ombudsperson who handles issues at workplace or works to improve environment for compliance promotion.
 The Compliance Counter accepts not only whistle-blowing reports but also all sorts of consultations such as interpretation of laws and rules as well as daily activities regarding compliance.
 In fiscal 2020, more than 350 inquiries were received at the Compliances Counter at Eisai Headquarters.

 Registered with the Consumer Affairs Agency's Whistleblowing Compliance Management System